szarski/WaterBug/README.markdown

 ## Latest stable version

-Current version is stable_0.03.
+Current version is stable_1.00.

-This version provides a working console and error handling.
-Console has minimum functionality to be usable.
-Css styles are also very basic.
+This version provides a fully functional javascript console and error handling.

 Thested with: